gurditsingh/hydeout/_posts/test.md

 	Spark tasks operate in two main memory regions:
 	 - **Execution Memory :**  Execution memory is the memory used to the buffer intermediate results.
 Execution memory tends to be more short-lived than storage.
 It is evicted immediately after each operation, making space for the next ones.
 For example a task performing sort operation in that case we need some sort of collection to store the intermediate sorted value  that are stored on execution memory. some other examples are shuffles results, joins, aggregation and etc.
 	 - **Storage Memory :** The storage memory is more about reusing the data for future computation.
-Some time we need a data that i want to store in memory or disk that the same data i can use without re-executing the same tasks.
+Some time we need a data that i want to store in memory or disk that in future the same data i can use without re-executing the same tasks.
+The storage memory are for long li